 - A. Pre-Motion Submissions.
-Pre-motion submissions are not required for any motion. - B. Memoranda of Law.
+Written pre-motion submissions are not required for any motion.
+Before filing a Motion to Strike, the moving party must coordinate a teleconference with Chambers to discuss the proposed motion. - B. Memoranda of Law.
 Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages and reply memoranda are limited to 10 pages.
 Memoranda of 10 pages or more must contain a table of contents and a table of authorities, which do not count toward the page limit. - C. Courtesy Copies.
 At the time the reply is served or as soon thereafter as practicable, the movant must mail or hand-deliver to the Court one courtesy copy of all papers relevant to the motion, including those opposing the motion.
 Exhibits should be organized in a tabbed 3-ring binder.
 Unless doing so would be unduly burdensome, the movant must also provide the Court with a CD containing electronic, text-searchable copies of any hearing or deposition transcripts, as well as any other item on which the parties rely that cannot be submitted as a single file on ECF (e.g., videos or very long documents). - D. Oral Argument on Motions.
 Parties may request oral argument by letter or directly on the cover of the briefs when they file their moving, opposing, or reply papers.
 The Court will determine whether argument will be heard and may order oral argument sua sponte.